Alexander-Khamitski/TeachMeSkills_C27_Lesson_14_HW/README.md

 ---

-Application implemented bt next classes and interfaces:
+Application implemented by next classes and interfaces:
 - Contants interfaces: **"ExceptionMessageConstants"**, **"FormatConstants"**, **"PathConstants"**.
 - Exception class **"DocumentNumberFormatException"** with a constructor with message.
 - Validator classes **"DocumentNumberValidator"** with document number validations according the rules above.